wan-andrea/auto-lineweights/dataset_info.md

 ### Dataset 5
 The fourth dataset operates at the curve level.
 It consists of normal map images which are masked using an outline of each curve in the drawing.

+#### Dataset 5.1
+This is the raw output of the masks generated from the Grasshopper scripts.

+#### Dataset 5.2
+Since there are so few cut lines, we may as well consolidate them with the Profile lines.
+"Invalid" category is discarded.
+Now there are only three categories to classify, which should improve the conditions.
+However, the dataset is still imbalanced - we have:
+- 1,557 Profile items
+- 1,016 Contour items
+- 585 Detail items

+Nevertheless, this can still be used to create the image masks.

 #### Scripts used
 The mask_maker.gh Grasshopper script offsets each of the curves in a drawing, and creates a mask image from each curve.
 This must be run on Dataset 1's Rhino files.